husaiccsu/STAF/README.md

-## STAF: Sequence–Topology Alignment and Fusion for Protein Function Prediction
+## STAF: A Sequence–Topology Alignment and Fusion Framework with Protein–GO Contrastive Learning and Gradient Boosting for Protein Function Prediction

 STAF is a computational framework designed for large-scale automated protein function prediction.
 It natively integrates sequence information, protein-protein interaction (PPI) network topologies, and hierarchical Gene Ontology (GO) terms using a dual-branch graph encoder, contrastive learning, and an XGBoost-based auxiliary supervision mechanism.